QuantumLibet/vscodium_icon_dark/README.md

 </br>

-To change the icon on macOS place the VSCodium.icns file in /Applications/VSCodium.app/Contents/Resources/.
+To change the icon on macOS place the `VSCodium.icns` file in `/Applications/VSCodium.app/Contents/Resources/`.